dduan/Relay/README.md

 A `Subject`, like a `Publisher`, is stateful.
 Once the complete signal is sent, subscriber will stop receiving values.
-In practice, this is rarely desirable:
-Anyone with a reference to a subject can terminate the data stream for all subscribers, and that becomes a source of bugs.
+In practice, this is rarely desirable: anyone with a reference to a subject can terminate the data stream for all subscribers, and that becomes a source of bugs.

 `Relay`s take away the mutability of the "completion" state, making it safer to